 Similar in concept to “speed dating,” bronze sponsors are eligible to give a brief introduction and schedule follow-up meetings with retailers.
 The vendor company is limited to two company reps and no giveaways or computerized presentations are permitted.

 All meetings must be scheduled in advance to arriving at the convention.
 A scheduling link will only be provided to registered bronze sponsors.

-To make the best use of your time during the One-on-One Retailer meetings, CFIC recommends that vendors prepare in advance using the sample meeting below.
+To make the best use of your time during the One-on-One Business Meetings, CFIC recommends that vendors prepare in advance using the sample meeting below.
 CFIC also highly recommends reviewing the One-on-One Participating Retailers Guide that will be emailed to sponsors prior to the Convention.